If you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business – Gary Cohn

 What is Risk and Risk Management in Software Testing?

 Risk can be understood as the probability/possibility of the occurrence of an unwanted/undesirable event or an encounter with an adverse result.
 The process of Risk Analysis entails the identification of risks associated with the Testing project.
-Failure to mitigate risks can result in dissatisfied customers, negative cost impact, adversarial user experience as well as loss of clients.
-Hence, organizations seek to conduct Risk Based Testing.

-Risk Based Testing can be understood as an approach of conducting relevant testing for the identification of business risks which have the potential to pose significant damage to the organization’s stature.
-The objective of RBT is to detect risks, early on in the life cycle of a software product and accordingly, develop appropriate mitigation strategies.
-The RBT approach uses the basis of prioritization for determining the degree of risk associated with different modules, features or functionalities of a product and accordingly decide upon which aspects of the end-product needs to be tested and addressed.
+Risk Based Testing can be understood as an approach to conducting relevant testing to identify business risks that can potentially pose significant damage to the organization’s stature.
+The objective of RBT is to detect risks early on in the life cycle of a software product and, accordingly, develop appropriate mitigation strategies.

 So what is Risk Management in Testing?
-Risk Management in Software Testing refers to the process of detecting, evaluating and prioritizing risks in order to diminish, regulate and control the possibility of undesirable outcomes.
-Hence, the Risk Management Process in Software Testing basically prepares us to comprehend, prevent, identify and overcome risks.
+Risk Management in Software Testing refers to the process of detecting, evaluating, and prioritizing risks in order to diminish, regulate, and control the possibility of undesirable outcomes.

 Different Categories of Risks